fatboyzz/batch_process/README.md

 | `[[item_0_0, item_0_1], [item_1_0, item_1_1]]` | `*`  | `[item_0_0, item_0_1, item_1_0, item_1_1]` |

 If `<expr>` is not provided, no new local variables introduced.

-If `<expr>` is provided, it is a valid python expression with following local variables.
+If `<expr>` is provided, it is a python expression with following local variables.

 | Variable    | Value                        |
 |-------------|------------------------------|